Broadly, a sword can be defined as a cutting and thrusting edged weapon with a blade at least as long as the arm and a short handle.

 Thus, Tàijíjiàn adopted the kind of straight double-edge swords, or Jiàn, that were being commonly used at the time by every Chinese martial art.
-Although in historical times, there had never been any sword specifically tailored for the practice of Tàijíjiàn, this Chinese double-edged sword is nowadays often abusively designated by the term Tàijí sword.
+Although there had never been in historical times any sword specifically tailored for the practice of Tàijíjiàn, this Chinese double-edged sword is nowadays often abusively denoted by the term Tàijí sword.

 I will not get deep into historical considerations about Chinese swordsmanship.
 Others, more knowledgeable on the subject than I am, have already published works more accurate and extensive than anything I could write here.
 For a more detailed account, I can only refer the interested reader to Peter Lorge’s book Chinese Martial Arts: from Antiquity to the Twenty-First Century and Scott Rodell’s Chinese Swordsmanship.

 After having dominated Chinese battlefields until the late XIXth and early XXth century, edged weapons were eventually superseded by modern firearms and artillery.
 Practical sword fencing rapidly declined during the early XXth century.
 Chén Wēimíng, in his book Taiji sword, first published in 1928, mentions fencing only to say that Yáng Chéngfŭ never taught any sword fencing set, and that he would himself write another sword book when he becomes proficient in it.
 As far as I can tell, this book was never written.
 During the 1930s and 1940s, Chinese sword manuals lament that this ancient art was almost completely lost.